High Probability Bounds for Stochastic Subgradient Schemes with Heavy Tailed Noise: Numerical Experiments

-\paragraph{Comparison with \cite{Gorbunov2021}.} Here we make a comparison with the clipped-SGD algorithm from \cite{Gorbunov2021}.
+Here we make a comparison with the clipped-SGD algorithm from \cite{Gorbunov2021} on the same problem considered in Section~\ref{exp2}.
 The algorithm is essentially the same as C-SsGM except for the projection step and the different parameter setting.
 In this respect we note that although in general clipped-SGD cannot handle constraints, it can be used to solve the specific problem at hand, since in this case the constrained and the unconstrained problems share the same solution.
-Moreover, we consider the finite-horizon scenario with $w_i=1$ which is the same studied in \cite{Gorbunov2021}.
+Moreover, we consider the finite-horizon scenario with $w_k=1$ which is the same studied in \cite{Gorbunov2021}.
 For the sake of a fair comparison we run the algorithms with the same batchsize.
-For clipped-SGD this can be achieved by varying $\varepsilon$ in the expression of the reccomended stepsize according to \cite[Theorem~5.1]{Gorbunov2021}.
-The results are showed in the \Cref{tab:exp3}.
-As it is possible to see the parameter setting in \cite{Gorbunov2021} leads to a noticeable worst performance.
+As for clipped-SGD in \cite{Gorbunov2021}, due to the restrictions on the algorithm's parameters recalled in \eqref{eq:20230830c}-\eqref{eq:20230831a1}-\eqref{eq:20230831a}, by varying $\varepsilon$ one can obtain the following explicit range for the stepsize